DamBasement/hugo-blog/content/11-12-2022-greetings.md

 [@DeadCip](https://twitter.com/DeadCip)

 **SPOILER:** 😎
 I think I am going to start sharing with you a small template I did for everyone that want to use for his/her personal site/page.
-I am going to release it soon so, stay tuned and let me know if you like it!
+I'll  release it soon so, stay tuned and let me know if you like it!

 **TIP:**
 Find some time to listen again or for the first time...